whiteigel/watson_speech_to_text_sample/README.md

 To run you need to create 'Speech to Text', 'Language Translator' at IBM cloud and get APIs and URLs for access.

-Use 'ru', 'fr', 'de' language choice, while asked for input.
+Use 'ru', 'fr', 'de'... language acronym choice, while asked for input.